DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

    - Primary Skill: Craft
    - Suggested Suit: Hearts ♥️ / Life ❤️‍🩹
 - Martial
    - Description: Martials move quick and hit hard.
-They're adept with physical weapons to directly damage enemeies.
+They're adept with physical weapons to directly damage enemies.
 Agile and light on their feet!
    - Primary Skill: Finesse
-   - Suggested Suit: Diamond ♦️ / Offense 🤛
+   - Suggested Suit: Diamonds ♦️ / Offense 🤛
 - Caster
-   - Description: Casters can be mages of fantasy or techo-wizards of a much more mundane world.
-Their intelect drives them to skills the rest of us can barely comprehend.
+   - Description: Casters can be mages of fantasy or techno-wizards of a much more mundane world.
+Their intellect drives them to skills the rest of us can barely comprehend.
    - Primary Skill: Knowledge
    - Suggested Suit: Spades ♠️ / Technology ⚡️

 ## Choose your Primary Suit

 Roles come with primary suit suggestions, but this can be changed at each level-up.
-This won't do anything at level 1, but effects will build at level 2 and beyond.
+This won't have a direct mechanical effect at level 1, but effects will build at level 2 and beyond.

 - Diamonds ♦️ : Offense    🤛
 - Clubs    ♣️ : Defense    🛡